Ida Bell (Minard) Cole was born on Sept. 30, 1859 at Gambier, Knox County, OH, the daughter of Nathan Williams and Sarah Jane (Woodruff) Minard.

 ~ Son Laura Mae (Cole) Forrest McKimmey ~

-Her first spouse was John Forrest ( ? -1950), the son of John William and Mary Ann (Seifert) Forrest of Fort Smith, AR.
-They had four children -- Ida Mary Mitchell McConnel, John Clark Forrest, Myrtle Bell Forest and Marjorie May Dwyer.
-John "was a mechanic by trade and a member of the United Brethren Church," said the Shepherd book.
-John died in 1950 and is buried at Topeka's Memorial Park Cemetery.
+John joined the U.S. Navy in February 1941 some 10 months before the nation's entry into World War II.
+Later, he "was a mechanic by trade and a member of the United Brethren Church," said the Shepherd book.
+Sadly, John died in 1950 and is buried at Topeka's Memorial Park Cemetery.

 Laura Mae survived him and belonged to the United Brethren Church, and later in life joined the Church of Christ.
 In 1984, she made her residence in San Antonio.

 ~ Daughter Ruby Elnora (Cole) Murphy ~

 On Feb.
 22, 1917 at Topeka, at the age of 19, she married James Phillip Murphy (1887-1978).

 Three offspring born to this union were Delbert Clark Murphy, James J. Murphy and Lois Ann Gleason Vining.